CFGEIER/YDI_imaging/docs/AFNI_analysis/afni_analysis.rst

 5. Next, open GlobusConnect Personal on your computer.

-6. In the left panel of the GlobusConnect Personal GUI, select the directory from BIRC (which now contains the *.nii and *.json files you just created).
-On the right side, select the GACRC end point and type in the following path:
+6. In the left panel of the GlobusConnect Personal GUI, select the directory where the data from BIRC was downloaded (which now contains the *.nii and *.json files you just created).
+On the right side, select the GACRC end point and type in the path below.
+Then, click

 .. code-block:: BASH